How to get to the Bukchon Hanok Village | What to see and do

 Where is Bukchon Hanok Village (계동길)?

-The old town is conveniently located close to many of the most important attractions in town.
-Squeezed in between 2 of Seoul’s main palaces (Changdeokgung and Gyeongbukgung), with Bukhansan Mountain at its northern side, and Insadong at its south.
+The old town is conveniently located close to many of its most important attractions and squeezed between two of Seoul’s main palaces (Changdeokgung and Gyeongbukgung).
+It has Bukhansan Mountain on its northern side and Insadong on its south.

 On the map, look for 서울특별시 종로구 계동길 37.

-From the main road, start walking up towards the hilly streets and allow yourself to get lost and discover every little corner.
-From the streets above, you will get a nice view of the city and Namsan Tower.
+From the main road, start walking up towards the hilly streets.
+Allow yourself to get lost and discover every little corner.
+From the above streets, you will get a nice view of the city and Namsan Tower.

 How to get to Bukchon Hanok Village from Incheon Airport